mulesoft-assets/template-sap2wday-employee-migration/README.md

 ## endpoints.xml<a name="endpointsxml"/>
-This is the file where you will find the inbound and outbound sides of your integration app.
-This Anypoint Template has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.
-This flow has Exception Strategy that basically consists on invoking the *defaultChoiceExceptionStrategy* defined in *errorHandling.xml* file.
 For the purpose of this particular Anypoint Template the *triggerFlow* executes the Batch Job in *businessLogic.xml* which handles all the logic of it.

 ###  Inbound Flow